Best Broker for Recurring Investing in Europe

 App-first Beginner-friendly

-Trading 212 — app-first monthly investing
+Trading 212 — AutoInvest and Pies for app-first investors

 Classic brokerage EU classic

-DEGIRO — classic EU broker, manual routine
+DEGIRO — classic EU broker, strict manual routine

-• Be strict about FX costs — avoid unnecessary conversions on small amounts.
+• FX via AutoFX at 0.25% applied automatically on foreign-currency trades — avoid unnecessary conversions on small amounts.

-Quick comparison — recurring investing mindset
+Quick comparison — recurring investing workflow

 Broker Automation Best for Watch out for

-Scalable Capital Savings plans + managed ✓ Savings plan automation or fully managed setup Prime subscription required for commission-free trades
+Scalable Capital Savings plans + managed ✓ Savings plan automation or fully managed setup Prime+ subscription required for commission-free trades

 Recurring investing that actually sticks